My sibling has epilepsy

 • What is epilepsy?

 Epilepsy is a bit different for everyone.
-Your brother or sister may be able to tell you how it feels when they has a seizure.
+Your brother or sister may be able to tell you how it feels when they have a seizure.
+Some people fall to the floor and jerk their body when they have a seizure.
+Others just go a bit blank, like they’re not listening or paying attention.
+Some people have lots of seizures, every day.
+Others might only have them every now and then.

-If your brother/sister takes epilepsy medicine, it might stop all his seizures.
+If your brother or sister takes epilepsy medicine, it might stop all of their seizures.

-Lots of children and grown-ups have epilepsy.
-So there may be other children in your school with it.
+Around 1 in 200 children and young people in the UK have epilepsy.
+So there may well be other children in your school who have it, or who have a brother or sister with epilepsy.

-The doctor can only sometimes tell why someone has epilepsy.
-This could be if:
+Doctors can only sometimes tell why someone has epilepsy.
+It could be because:

-• They’ve had a bad infection when they were a baby or
+• They had a serious infection when they were a baby

+Epilepsy isn’t contagious – you can’t catch it from anyone.
+A lot of the time, doctors don’t know why someone gets epilepsy.
 It certainly isn’t because of anything that the person has or hasn’t done.
-In fact thousands of people in the country and millions of people in the world have epilepsy.
+In fact, thousands of people in the country and millions of people around the world have epilepsy.

 • Will they get better?

-If the doctor thinks your sibling has epilepsy, they’ll probably want them to take epilepsy medicine.
+When someone’s told they have epilepsy, they usually need to start taking epilepsy medicine.
 Sometimes they may have to try a few different medicines before they get the right one for them.

 Some children can have an operation to help control their epilepsy.
 And some children go on a special diet to try and stop their seizures.

-Some children grow out of their epilepsy.
-So then the doctor says they can stop taking their epilepsy medicine.
-Others have to carry on with the medicine to make sure their seizures don’t come back.
+Some children grow out of their epilepsy as they get older.
+When this happens, they may be able to stop taking their epilepsy medicine.
+Other people may have to carry on taking medicine to make sure their seizures don’t come back.

 • Is epilepsy dangerous?